 Food Safety

-There are a number of things you can do to avoid getting sick from what you eat at home and in restaurants.
+There are several things you can do to avoid getting sick from what you eat at home.

 Before You Prepare Food